segmentio/Analytics.NET/README.md

 #### Initialize the client

-You can create seperate Segmentio clients, but the easiest and recommended way is to use the static Segmentio singleton client.
+You can create separate Segmentio clients, but the easiest and recommended way is to use the static Segmentio singleton client.

 ```csharp
 string apiKey = isProduction ?
 PRODUCTION_API_KEY : DEVELOPMENT_API_KEY;